 It is important to consider the need for community engagement early in the process.
-New renewable energy developments, especially those located near residential areas, often raise concerns from residents for several reasons, including concerns about the impact on visual amenity, conservation, and issues such as glint and glare.
-There may be valid concerns from residents that can be addressed early in the process, which can help avoid negative community interaction later on and foster community buy-in, including involving the community in the process before any statutory requirements are met.
+New renewable energy developments, especially in proximity to residential dwellings, frequently encounter concerns from residents for a number of reasons, including concerns about impact on visual amenity, noise, fire, etc. There may be valid concerns from residents that can then be addressed early in the process, which can help to avoid negative community interaction later in the process, as well as foster community buy-in, including the community in the process before any statutory requirements.
 This early engagement has been shown to improve the acceptance of renewable energy developments in the surrounding area.
 Identifying key public stakeholders and community leaders is an important task to undertake as early as practicable.

-2.6 Design Stage
+2.5 Design Stage

-For larger-scale projects, following the kick-off and feasibility stages, you may move on to the design phase of the project.
-Depending on the scale, specific surveys may be necessary to inform the design process.
-You may need to undertake an Environmental Impact Assessment (EIA), which involves conducting a range of environmental studies in order to inform the design of the project in line with relevant environmental regulations.
+For larger-scale projects, following the kick-off and feasibility stage, you may need to look at the design of the project.
+Depending on the scale, you may need to undertake an Environmental Impact Assessment (EIA), which involves conducting a range of environmental studies in order to inform the design of the project in line with relevant environmental regulations.
 Prior to undertaking these studies, you may need to apply for certain licences and permits based on the specifics of your chosen site and the project you are proposing, such as environmental derogation licences, ecological consents, archaeological excavation licences if near a national monument or detection device consents.
 The project is then designed by your technical team, following relevant planning regulations and other environmental regulations, and you can then review the financial viability of the project based on that design.

-2.7 Policy and Legislation
+2.6 Policy and Legislation